ericniebler/stl2/ext/proxy/Dxxxx.md

 > }
 > ```

-Note: These definitions of of `IndirectCallable` and `IndirectCallablePredicate` are less general than the ones in N4382 that they replace.
+Note: These definitions of `IndirectCallable` and `IndirectCallablePredicate` are less general than the ones in N4382 that they replace.
 The original definitions are variadic but these handle only up to 2 arguments.
 The Standard Library never requires callback functions to accept more than two arguments, so the reduced expressive power does not impact the Standard Library; however, it may impact user code.
 The complication is the need to check callability with a cross-product of the parameters' `ValueType` and `ReferenceType`s, which is difficult to expression using Concepts Lite and results in an explosion of tests to be performed as the number of parameters increases.

 There are several options for preserving the full expressive power of the N4382 concepts should that prove desirable: (1) Require callability testing only with arguments "`ValueType<Is>...`", "`ReferenceType<Is>..`" , and "`iter_common_reference_t<Is>...`", leaving the other combinations as merely documented constraints that are not required to be tested; (2) Actually test the full cross-product of argument types using meta-programming techniques, accepting the compile-time hit when argument lists get large.
 (The latter has been tested and shown to be feasable.)

-Change 24.6 "Header `<iterator>` synopsis" ([iterator.synopsis]) by adding the following to namespace `std::experimental::ranges_v1`:
+Change 24.6 "Header `<experimental/ranges_v1/iterator>` synopsis" ([iterator.synopsis]) by adding the following to namespace `std::experimental::ranges_v1`:

 > ```c++
 > // Exposition only